Thomas Hutchinson (governor): Taxes and the Stamp Act

-Mob violence
+1765 Colonist violence

-Hutchinson's brother-in-law, colonial secretary Andrew Oliver, was given the job of "stamp master", with responsibility for implementing the act in the province.
+Hutchinson's brother-in-law, colonial secretary Andrew Oliver, was given the job of "stamp master", with responsibility for implementing the Stamp Act in the province.
 Although Hutchinson apparently had no hand in this assignment, his opponents were quick to accuse him of further duplicity.

-His attempts to explain his position only fuelled the opposition, who recounted his early unpopular acts and questioned his motives in those deeds.
-On 13 August 1765, mobs descended on Oliver's home and office, ransacking both.
+His attempts to explain his position only fueled the opposition, who recounted his early unpopular acts and questioned his motives in those deeds.

+On 13 August 1765, angry colonists descended on Oliver's home and office, ransacking both.
 The next night Hutchinson's Boston mansion was surrounded, and the crowd demanded that he formally deny arguing in favor of the Stamp Act in his correspondence with London.
 He refused, and only the intervention of a moderate leader prevented any action that night.

-Twelve days later, on the evening of 26 August, a mob again formed outside of his mansion, and this time they would not be denied.
+Twelve days later, on the evening of 26 August, the colonists again formed outside of his mansion, and this time they would not be denied.
 Described by one architectural historian as "the first developed example of provincial Palladianism in New England," the house was broken into (Hutchinson and his family narrowly escaping) and systematically ransacked.
 The house finishings (wainscoting and other decorative woodwork) were effectively destroyed, and even the building's cupola was taken down in violence that lasted the entire night.
 The family silver, furniture, and other items were stolen or destroyed (although some items were eventually returned), and Hutchinson's collection of historically important manuscripts was scattered.
 Hutchinson was then working on the final volume of his three-volume history of the Massachusetts Bay colony.
 Many pages of the work were lost that night and had to be recreated.

 Hutchinson's detailed inventory (reprinted by biographer James Kendall Hosmer) valued the damage done at more than £2,200, and he eventually received over £3,100 from the province for his troubles.

 Hutchinson and his family temporarily took refuge at Castle William, and thereafter took up primary residence at Hutchinson's estate in Milton.